Hong Kong leader urges vaccinations as COVID infections swamp city

 While there has been a rapid pick up in vaccinations - more than 90% of the population have now had at least one dose, rates among the more vulnerable elderly have lagged the rapid spread of the Omicron variant in the city.

-Only just over 53% of those over 80 years old are vaccinated, according to government data.
+Just over 53% of those over 80 are vaccinated, government data show.

-Lam said her government was shifting its approach to target the elderly with more medical resources in its drive to combat the virus after a senior Chinese official said Hong Kong needed to prioritise reducing deaths.
+Lam said her government was shifting its approach to target the elderly with more medical resources after a senior Chinese official said Hong Kong needed to prioritise reducing deaths.

 The government had previously focused on identifying, treating and isolating each infection even if they were mild or asymptomatic cases.
 It was also planning to hold a mass testing scheme for the city's 7.4 million residents in March.